Evgeny-Nik/project_aws_lambda_app/README.md

 ```
 ### 2. CI/CD for Lambda Functions

+This workflow zips and uploads Lambda functions to S3 and updates them.
+It includes:

+- **List and Filter Changed Python Files**: Identifies and lists changed Python files.
+- **Run Tests on Changed Files**: Runs tests on the identified changed files.
+- **Zip and Upload Lambda Function**: Zips the changed files, uploads them to S3, and updates the corresponding Lambda functions.

+#### Trigger

 This workflow is triggered on a push event to the `master` branch in the following paths:
 ```yaml
 on: